WISDON TEETH REMOVAL AND CLEANINGS FOR YOUR TEEN UNDER ONE ROOF? YOU GOT US.

 Big-City TECHNOLOGY in Your Back Yard

-4. Uneven bite at the end of treatment on the second molars already showing the need for removal of widsom teeth
+4. Uneven bite at the end of treatment on the second molars already showing the need for removal of wisdom teeth

-5. Your wisdom teeth poking thru the gums during your orthodontic care, but brackets and wires are on.
+5. Your wisdom teeth poling thru the gums during your orthodontic care, but brackets and wires are on

 Wisdom Teeth Post Operative Care Instructions